Skip to main content

 Symptoms or illnesses not listed

 Contact the childcare center director or school health staff to see if the child or staff member needs to stay home (see Infectious Disease Guidelines).
+Public health consultation may be necessary.

 This document was developed in collaboration with pediatricians, medical epidemiologists, and public health professionals.